ruisearch/DepUpdater/README.md

 | `Compatibility only` | 3,578                       | 16,896                     | 134,829                    | 23,438               |
 | `Naive`              | 3,869                       | 17,690                     | 136,611                    | 24,341               |

-Tip: Many artifacts in Maven projects do not follow semantic versioning, so the reduced version lag on major, minor, and patch levels may not reflect the version gap.
+> Tip: Many artifacts in Maven projects do not follow semantic versioning, so the reduced version lag on major, minor, and patch levels may not reflect the version gap.
 We have also provided the above data in the paper.

+## Website

+More details can be found on our [website](https://sites.google.com/view/icse2026-depupdater/home).

+##
+> [!IMPORTANT]
+>
+>  Feel free to share your suggestions for this process by opening issues or PRs. :)